-The reality we each personally experience is one largely constructed by the filters in our minds, the thoughts we are stuck on.
+The reality we each personally experience is one largely constructed by the filters/ cognitive bias in our minds, the perspective we are stuck on.

-But we are meant to be FREE, and this sermon series from Craig Groeschel of Life Church is a practical resource to help us realize and live in that freedom.
+But praise God! we are meant to be FREE, and this sermon series from pastor Craig Groeschel of Life Church is a practical resource and battle plan to help us realize and live in that freedom.

 He’s also written a book, Winning the War in Your Mind – Change Your Thinking, Change Your Life

 Here we go again.
 Another sermon.
 I never feel ready.
 You’d think after 25 years, I’d feel confident.
 But I’m always nervous.
 Always insecure.
 I know God’s word is powerful.